bazomeister/Python_for_DS/README.md

 ### 4. **Temperature Converter**
    - Write a function `celsius_to_fahrenheit(celsius)` that converts Celsius to Fahrenheit.
    - Output the conversion for specific temperatures.

+## Session 3

+### Object Oriented Programming
+This session focused on Object-Oriented Programming (OOP) in Python.
+It introduced key concepts such as classes, objects, attributes, and methods.
+The primary objective was understanding how to structure programs using classes and create objects that model real-world entities.
+The session covered how OOP principles like abstraction, inheritance, and encapsulation code.